dcyoung/dcyoung.github.io/_pages/cookbook.md

 Understanding this functional role of a model helps in the early/design phases of an ML project.
 If you cannot clearly articulate how this applies to your system then you are at risk of wasting cycles gathering irrelevant data or training models with irrelevant outputs.

-## Finding Functional Boundaries for Preditive Models
+## Finding Functional Boundaries for Predictive Models

 Assuming your data is complex enough to warrant a predictive model, you'll need to define the input/output (IO) of the model.
 You'll likely want to jump right to model architectures - but DON'T. The functional boundaries for your model will depend on the qualities of your data and system design.
 So at this stage, **pretend the model is a black box and spend time understanding your data and the objectives of the overall system.**

-Take a mixed approach by breaking this process into into two activites: **system analysis** and **data exploration**.
+Take a mixed approach by breaking this process into into two activities: **system analysis** and **data exploration**.

 **Part 1: System Analysis**